Arranging Scenes In The Stripboard View

 Day Markers

-To create a new Day Marker enter “Schedule” mode (and use the button at top left to toggle between “Add” and “Delete” modes if necessary. ) Tap the green “+” icon on a black Day Marker strip to create a new day marker, then tap and hold on the three grey lines at the right to move the strip into position.
+To create a new Day Marker enter “Schedule” mode (use the button at top left to toggle between “Add” and “Delete” modes if necessary. ) Then tap the green “+” on a black Day Marker strip to create a new day marker, then tap and hold on the three grey lines at the right to drag and drop it into position.

-To set a shooting date tap on the Day Marker and set the day on the spinner.
+To change the shooting date tap the Day Marker and set the day, using a spinner.

 Scene Strips

-To edit or view the details for a scene, or change its completion status tap on the scene strip to enter the Details page.
+To edit or view the details for a scene, or change its status tap the scene strip to enter the Details page.
 See the next section for more on this page.

-To add or view storyboards for a scene tap the camera icon.
+To add or view shots or storyboards for a scene tap the camera icon.
 See the Storyboard section for more on this feature.
-The camera icon appears lit when storyboards are stored for a scene, when all those storyboards have been shot, it appears crossed-through.
+The camera icon appears lit when shots are defined for a scene, it appears crossed through when all shots are complete.

 Strips are manipulated in Schedule mode by tapping “Schedule” at the top right of the screen.
 The navbar now turns a dark red in this mode.
 To leave, tap the “Done” button that appears at top right.